 For eligibility requirements and how to apply, check out Reconnect for an Associate Degree.

-Use the Tennessee College Pays website to find information on financial aid available in Tennessee.
+Use Tennessee College Pays to find information on financial aid available in Tennessee.
 The site includes links to scholarship applications and lists requirements.

-Call the Tennessee Student Assistance Corporation (TSAC) help desk toll free at 1.800.342.1663 if you have questions.
+If you have questions, contact the Tennessee Student Assistance Corporation (TSAC) help desk toll free at 1.800.342.1663.

 Check with your school to learn about institutional scholarships.

-Find out if your institution offers scholarships institutional scholarships and if you qualify for any of them.
+Find out if your institution offers institutional scholarships and if you qualify for any of them.